Romance novel: Definition

+There is a lot of controversy among romance authors about what should and should not be included in plots of romance novels.
+Some romance novel authors and readers believe the genre has additional restrictions, from plot considerations (such as the protagonists' meeting early on in the story), to avoiding themes (such as adultery).
+Other disagreements have centered on the firm requirement for a happy ending; some readers admit stories without a happy ending, if the focus of the story is on the romantic love between the two main characters (for example, Romeo and Juliet).

 A romance novel can be set in any time period and in any location.
 In recent years, romance novels have even expanded into the galaxy.
 There are no specific restrictions on what can or cannot be included in a romance novel.
 Even controversial subjects are addressed in romance novels, including topics such as date rape, domestic violence, addiction, and disability.
 The combination of time frame, location, and plot elements does, however, help a novel to fit into one of several romance subgenres.
-Despite the numerous possibilities this framework allows, many people in the mainstream press claim that "all [romance novels] seem to read alike."
+Despite the numerous possibilities this framework allows, the press claimed that "all [romance novels] seem to read alike."
 Stereotypes of the romance genre abound.
 For instance, some believe that all romance novels are similar to those of Danielle Steel, featuring rich, glamorous people traveling to exotic locations.
 Many romance readers disagree that Steel writes romance at all, considering her novels more mainstream fiction.

 Mass-market or formulaic romance novels are sometimes referred to as "smut" or female pornography, and are the most popular form of modern erotica for women.
 While some romance novels do contain more erotic acts, in other romance novels the characters do no more than kiss chastely.
 The romance genre runs the spectrum between these two extremes.
 Because women buy 90% of all romance novels, most romance novels are told from a woman's viewpoint, in either first or third person.

 Although most romance novels are about heterosexual pairings, there are romance novels that deal with same-sex relationships, and some participants in the book industry characterize books dealing with same-sex relationships as F/F, and M/M.

-Many famous literary fiction romance novels end tragically.
+While most romance novels end in happiness many famous literary fiction romance novels end tragically.
 Examples include: